DiogoAlmMarques/TextToSpeach_Example/README.md

 # TextToSpeach
-VOICES ARE ALL HARD CODED IN THE COMBO BOX (Because i only needed the Portuguese voices) easy to change tho , might switch up later to show all available voices
+VOICES ARE ALL HARD CODED IN THE COMBO BOX IN THE AZURE PROJECT (Because i only needed the Portuguese voices) easy to change tho , might switch up later to show all available voices already did that for the IBM Project tho)

 2 small windows forms projects to test Text To Speach api from Azure and IBM , set your own api keys on the config files :)